al-ce/gopgrest/README.md

 select=[{column_name}:{alias},... ]
 ```

-where the right hand side of the subquery is a comma separated list of valid column names and an optional alias, with the column name and alias separated by a `:`.
+where the right of the `=` is a `,` separated list of valid column names and an optional alias, with the column name and alias separated by a `:`.

 For example, the following queries and GET request are equivalent: